Tecno Phantom V Flip 5G confirmed to launch soon in India

 Amazon India has created a landing page for the upcoming Tecno Phantom V Flip 5G.
 The foldable phone will be exclusively sold via Amazon.
 The company hasn’t revealed the exact launch date on the landing page, however, it is anticipated to arrive later this month or in early October.

-As for its specs, the company is also going to launch the phone in Singapore.
+The company is also going to launch the folding phone in Singapore.
 It will go official there on September 22.
 That said, some of its highlights have been teased.
 More details on the phone have been either leaked or obtained through certifications.
 Let’s take a look at the specifications.

 The Phantom V Flip 5G’s design has been leaked via the renders shared by a tipster.
 The smartphone features a wide form factor and has a circular camera island on the back.
 In between the circular camera ring will be the secondary screen.
 It is rumored to be a 1.32-inch cover display with 466 x 466 pixels resolution and 120Hz refresh rate.
 On the inside, the device may have a large primary screen.